 Carbon budgets are statutory caps for the level of greenhouse gas emissions over a five-year period, to provide a path towards achieving the UK's emission reduction targets.
 These are a requirement under the Climate Change Act 200832.

-The Sixth Carbon Budget 22 (for the period 2033-2037) is the first carbon budget publication after the UK introduced a legally binding target to achieve Net Zero by 2050.
+The Sixth Carbon Budget 22 (for the period 2033-2037) is the first carbon budget publication after the UK introduced a legally binding target to achieve Net Zero by 2050, and Scotland by 2045.